Job Time Tracking

 FieldDescription

-job_idWhich job the person is working on
+batch_idWhich job (per-station batch instance) the person is working on

 user_idWhich person

-clock_in_tsWhen they started working
+start_tsWhen they started working

-clock_out_tsWhen they stopped (NULL = still working)
+end_tsWhen they stopped (NULL = still working)

 Machine Time (oee_machine_events)